 Students must pass ALL core units of study to complete the Bachelor of Design in Architecture degree.
-To manage this, the faculty has created a series of thresholds through which students must pass before progressing to the next stage.
+To manage this, the school has created a series of thresholds through which students must pass before progressing to the next stage.

 The Architecture Studio units of study are central to the Bachelor of Design in Architecture and the teaching of them is structured in such a way that the knowledge and skills gained in one semester build on those from previous semesters.
 It is necessary to pass Architecture Studio 1A before proceeding to Architecture Studio 1B and Architecture Studio 2A before you proceed to Architecture Studio2B and so on.
 A fail result in any Studio unit of study will prevent progression to the following one, causing a 12-month delay in a student’s studies.

-Architectural History and Theory, Communications, Technologies and Art Workshops
+Architectural History and Theory, Technologies and Art Workshops

-Architectural History and Theory, Communications, Technologies and Art Workshop units of study are also core to the degree.
+Architectural History and Theory, Technologies and Art Workshop units of study are also core to the degree.
 There are a number of units of study in each of these subject areas that must be taken in sequence.
-For example it is necessary to complete Architectural History/Theory 1 before undertaking Architectural History/Theory 2.
+For example it is necessary to complete Architectural Technologies 1 before undertaking Architectural Technologies 2.
 If a student fails a unit of study in a particular subject area they must attempt it again in a subsequent year, but will be permitted to advance to the next year of the degree in subject areas for which they have passed all prerequisites.

 Master of Architecture prerequisite unit of study

 Students wishing to proceed to the Master of Architecture must complete BDES3025 Architectural Professional Practice, as stated above.
 There are other conditions for entry to the Master of Architecture.
 Prospective students should refer to the information for that degree.